inkandswitch/patchwork/core/elements/src/isolation/README.md

 **2. No keyhive inside the iframe.** The iframe repo does not use keyhive and receives no keys.
 This is deliberate: we do not want tools or their authors to be able to delegate access to documents, and since we are not protecting against exfiltration, there is no benefit to signing edits inside the iframe.

 **3. Unsigned edits signed at the intermediary.** Tools in the iframe make unsigned edits to documents.
 These edits flow back to the intermediary repo over the sync connection.
 The bridge is configured to only accept "signed or signable" commits — it signs signable commits with the isolation identity's author ID and drops anything that is mis-attributed.
-This ensures all changes that enter the main document graph are properly signed, even though the tool never had keys.
+This ensures all changes that enter the main document graph are properly signed, even though the tool never had keys. _(Not yet implemented: today the sync connection is a plain network adapter with no signed-or-signable filter, so tool edits flow through unsigned and are not dropped.)_

 **Why this is needed:** Keyhive requires all changes to be signed before they are accepted into the document graph.
 Without the unsigned→signed bridge, tool edits would be dropped.
 The isolation identity adds defense-in-depth by limiting what the intermediary repo itself can access.